-- 396.4.1 Rollerski competitions are held on asphalt or similar artificial or natural surfaces that are hard packed. - The course must be designed with the highest priority being given to the safety of competitors. - 396.4.2.1 A Rollerski competition course does not have any homologation requirements but should include some demanding uphill sections. - Obstacles or hazardous objects along or beside the track must be removed, or if not possible, they must be clearly marked and where necessary protected by padding. - 396.4.4 Recommended course norms:
+- 396.4.1 Rollerski competitions are held on asphalt or similar artificial or natural surfaces that are hard packed. - 396.4.2 The course must be designed with the highest priority being given to the safety of competitors. - 396.4.2.1 A Rollerski competition course does not have any homologation requirements but should include some demanding uphill sections. - Obstacles or hazardous objects along or beside the track must be removed, or if not possible, they must be clearly marked and where necessary protected by padding.

+396.4.4 Recommended course norms:

-Items Classical technique Free technique
+Race Format Classical technique Free technique

-INTERVAL START,
+INTERVAL START

-COURSE
+Course

-Width of course (minimum) 3m 4m
+Width of course (minimum) 3 m 4 m

-START
+Start

 Number of corridors 1 1

-FINISH
+Finish

-Total width (minimum) 3m 6m
+Total width (minimum) 3.6 m 6 m

 Number of corridors 3 3

-Pursuit

-COURSE
+PURSUIT

+Course

 Width of course (minimum) 4 m 5 m

-START

-Organization/preparation 2-4 corridors 2-4 corridors
+Start

+Organisation/preparation 2 - 4 corridors 2 - 4 corridors

-Width of start area (minimum) FINISH 4 m 6 m
+Width of start area (minimum) 4 m 6 m

+Finish

 Total width (minimum) 4 m - 5 m 6 m - 8 m

 Number of corridors 3 - 4 3 - 4

 MASS START, SKIATHLON

-COURSE
+Course , ,

-Width of course (minimum) 4m 6m
+Width of course (minimum) 4 m 6 m

-START
+Start

-Organization/preparation Arrow start grid Arrow start grid
+Organisation/preparation Arrow start grid Arrow start grid

 Width of start area (minimum) 5 m 6 m

-Number of corridors Odd number 3:5 Odd number 3:5
+Number of corridors Odd number 3;5 Odd number 3;5

-FINISH
+Finish

-Total width (minimum) 4m-5m 6m-8m
+Total width (minimum) 4 m - 5 m 6 m - 8 m

-Number of corridors 3 - 4 3-4
+Number of corridors 3 - 4 3 - 4

-^{}The number, width and length of corridors will be determined by the Jury according to the competition formats and finish area layout (uphill or flat)

-- The downhill sections must not have any sharp curves.
-If a curve is deemed dangerous, the OC and jury must implement speed-reducing measures (carpet, artificial turf, etc.). - Safe and secured warm up and cool down areas must be available near the competition course.
+- \ The number, width and length of corridors will be determined by the Jury according to the competition formats and finish area layout (uphill or flat) - 396.4.5 The downhill sections must not have any sharp curves.
+If a curve is deemed dangerous, the OC and jury must implement speed-reducing measures (carpet, artificial turf, etc.). - 396.4.6 Safe and secured warm up and cool down areas must be available near the competition course.